wp-plugins/advanced-uploader/readme.txt

 2. This screen shot is for the destination selection page

 == Changelog ==
+= 1.2 =
+* fixed javascript bugs in 3.9
+* removed replacing of plupload as use the same version.
 = 1.1 =
 * fixed dependance bug by adding jquery ui dialog dependance to upload script = 1.0 =
 * First version uploaded to wordpress library.

 == Upgrade Notice ==
+= 1.2 =
+* updated to work with wordpress 3.9
 = 1.1 =
 fixed bug that stopped plugin working when not replacing default = 1.0 =